 Jesus is the King of Kings.
 He is God in the flesh, born as the God-Man to rule over not just this world but the next, too.
-He came to earth in His Father’s perfect timing as the Messiah or Promised Savior of the Jews but also of the whole world, offering the hope of eternal life for all who would turn from their sins and trust in Him.
+He came to earth in His Father’s perfect timing as the Messiah or Promised Savior of the Jews but also of the whole world.
+He came offering the hope of eternal life for all who would turn from their sins and trust in Him.
 The incarnation, or earthly birth of Jesus as the God-Man, is what we celebrate as Christians each Christmas season.
 We remember that our God loved us so much that He sent His only Son to become one of us in every frail and human way yet without sin.
 The first two chapters of the gospels of Matthew and Luke both tell us about some of the key events right before and after the birth of Christ.
-Many of our middle school students have already been studying Luke’s account, which is longer and more detailed.
-I thought I would post a few devotions over the break teaching through Matthew’s shorter but equally important history of the incarnation.
+Many of our middle school students have already studied or will study Luke’s account, which is longer and more detailed.
+Here we will have a few devotions teaching through Matthew’s shorter but equally important history of the incarnation.

 Matthew’s gospel was written to proclaim Jesus as the Messiah and King to the Jewish people.
-A long tradition throughout church history held that Matthew’s gospel was written first, which makes sense when we remember that Jesus always taught that He came first to save the Jews, and then opened up salvation to everyone else (Gentiles).
+A long tradition throughout church history held that Matthew’s gospel was written first, which makes sense when we remember that Jesus always taught that He came first to save the Jews before opening up salvation to everyone else (Gentiles).
 Jesus’ first disciples were Jews, and Paul’s strategy in the book of Acts as he planted churches all over the known world was always to preach salvation in Jesus to the Jews in each town first before then teaching the gospel to the Gentiles.
-With Matthew’s Christmas story, then, the main focus is show Jesus’ birth as the Great King of Israel and the world, a King whose throne and kingdom are everlasting.
+With Matthew’s Christmas story, then, the main focus is to show Jesus’ birth as the Great King of Israel and the world, a King whose throne and kingdom are everlasting.

 1 The book of the genealogy of Jesus Christ, the Son of David, the Son of Abraham: